saket/telephoto/docs/zoomableimage/index.md

       contentScale = ContentScale.Crop
     )
     ```

+!!!
+Warning
+    Placeholders are visually incompatible with `ContentScale.Inside`.

 ### Click listeners
 For detecting double taps, `ZoomableImage` consumes all tap gestures making it incompatible with `Modifier.clickable()` and `Modifier.combinedClickable()`.
 As an alternative, its `onClick` and `onLongClick` parameters can be used.